(as recalled by

 just a mile or two east of Joseph Gerwing’s farm.
 Settlement

-had dramatically reduced the
+had dramatically reduced

-existence by hunting what they could and doing odd jobs for the
+game was left and doing odd jobs for the

 settlers.
 The natives became adept at arriving at meal times, so